 JUNE 20, 2019 THURSDAY ANDREWS BALD HIKE GSMNP

-Hike out and back to Andrews Bald, approximately 3.6 miles with foot elevation gain on way back to trailhead from the bald, moderately strenuous.
+Hike out and back to Andrews Bald, approximately 3.6 miles with approximately 600 foot elevation gain on way back to trailhead from the bald, moderately strenuous.
 Pack a lunch, water and wear sturdy footwear.
 Hike leader is car camping at Smokemont campground the night before to save drive time on Thursday morning.
-Hike Leader Jack Callahan, 423-284-7885 or firstname.lastname@example.org to arrange details on car pool and camping options.
-We will meet at the trailhead which is at the lower end of large parking lot at Clingman's Dome at 10 am to begin hike.
+Hike Leader Jack Callahan, 423-284-7885 or email@example.com to arrange details on car pool and camping options.
+We will meet at the trailhead which is at the upper end of large parking lot at Clingman's Dome at 10 am to begin hike.
 Look for the hikers wearing orange baseball caps.

 JULY 18, 2019 THURSDAY BRUSHY MOUNTAIN PRISON TOUR